Use Empty States to your Advantage – Better User Retention

 - Use these ‘starter content’ notes to to flaunt the app’s features

-Take Twitter.
-Every new user needs to follow few people to get started.
-In this way, no new user’s home feed is going to be empty.
+Consider Twitter, where every new user needs to follow few people first to get started.
+In this way, no first-time user’s home feed is going to be empty.
 This can also be seen as a way of Twitter reinforcing what it’s all about.

 5. Stick to your brand— be consistent